q3769/chunk4j/README.md

     int groupSize;

     /**
      * Ordered index at which this current chunk is positioned inside the group.
+Chunks are chopped off from the
+     * original data bytes in sequential order, indexed as such, and assigned with the same group ID as all other chunks
+     * in the group that represents the original data bytes.
      */
     int index;